 In the Chinese Chess session on the 11th April, our English teachers - Alan, Faith, and Agne from QMES were introduced to the history of Chinese Chess, the pattern of the chessboard and its rules by the Volunteer Team.
 And then Faith won a souvenir Chinese Chess set because she answered correctly the following quiz.
 At the end of the session, Alan won the “epic battle” against Faith, which lasts over 2 hours.
 Agne, who observed the whole battle, described “it is so tense and dead silence in the room”.

 From 14th to 15th, April 2018, the Student International Forum organized by Sichuan University-Pittsburgh Institute (SCUPI) was held on Jiang’an Campus, Sichuan University.
-Led by counselor Ji Xiao, student representatives Xin Yuepeng, Shi Boning, Sun Yutong, Zhang Xinyue, Lin Wanran, Gong Yuanhao, and Su Shihan were invited to attend the forum on behalf of Queen Mary University of London Engineering School (QMES), Northwestern Polytechnical University.
+Led by counsellor Ji Xiao, student representatives Xin Yuepeng, Shi Boning, Sun Yutong, Zhang Xinyue, Lin Wanran, Gong Yuanhao, and Su Shihan were invited to attend the forum on behalf of Queen Mary University of London Engineering School (QMES), Northwestern Polytechnical University.

 The Student International Forum was officially opened on the morning of 14th April in the lecture hall of the School of Law, Jiang’an Campus, Sichuan University.
 Professor Qiu Minjing, Dean of SCUPI, delivered a welcome speech.
 The forum also invited Professor Paul Woolridge of the University of Michigan - Shanghai Jiao Tong University Joint Institute to give a keynote speech who shared with the participants the changes and development of language in the times of globalization and internationalization.